andreaestandia/procellariiform_backbone/README.md

 # Correlates of Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny

-This GitHub repository contains supplementary material and custom scripts used in the manuscript: Correlated of Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny
+This GitHub repository contains supplementary material and custom scripts used in the manuscript: Correlates of Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny

 Preprint: https://www.biorxiv.org/content/10.1101/2021.07.27.453752v1